lucylow/Covid_Control/README.md

 become more reliable.
 As a further step, the estimated uncertainty can be used by the Prescriptor to make safer decisions.

-MAE == Mean Absolute Error metric: the students that rank higher will have a lower score on the metric, which means they incurred fewer errors you should aim for the minimum Mean Absolute Error (MAE)
+* Mean Absolute Error
+  * the students that rank higher will have a lower score on the metric, which means they incurred fewer errors you should aim for the minimum Mean Absolute Error (MAE)

-The evaluation metric for this competition is Mean Absolute Error (MAE).
+  * The evaluation metric for this competition is Mean Absolute Error (MAE).
 The MAE metric takes the differences in all of the predicted and actual prices, adds them up and then divides them by the number of observations.

-MAE=1N∑t=1N|pi−ai|
+  * MAE=1N∑t=1N|pi−ai|
 where N is the number of tweets in the testing dataset, pi the predicted number of retweets for tweeti and ai the actual number of retweets for the same tweet

-Teams are highly encouraged to use the scenario generators found on the GitHub repository to try out different evaluation scenarios before submitting their models.
-Instructions on how to use these scenario generators to test models can be found within the sample models provided by Cognizant on the GitHub repository.

 Note: the historical cases are not explicitly an input to the predictor.
 The predictor can,however, save and access the historical case data up to the starting point of the evaluation in the evaluation sandbox work folder.
 It can then use its own predictions in lieu of actual cases for the active evaluation period.
 In this manner, its predictions can be based on parallel time series of case history and intervention plan history up to the current point in time.